Black History Month 2020: Round Up of This Year’s Impact

 Dr Mark Prince at Epiq Systems Ltd

-Attended by 150 internal staff, Dr Mark Prince gave an inspiring virtual talk for technology and consultancy company, Epiq Systems.
+Attended by 150 internal staff, Dr Mark Prince gave an inspiring virtual talk for the technology and consultancy company, Epiq Systems.
 He discussed his personal experiences of trauma and adversity, as well as the mental resilience that was required to overcome such hardships.
 Audience members described Mark’s account as “truly inspirational” and “amazing”.

 Bishu Solomon, VP of Client Services & Forensics, said: